Vefsn Municipality: Coat of arms

 The coat of arms was granted on 13 September 1974.
 The official blazon is "Sable, a rooster argent armed gules" (På svart bunn en sølv hane).
 This means the arms have a black field (background) and the charge is a rooster.
 The rooster has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The rooster is also armed which means its claws, beak, and comb are colored red.
 The rooster is a symbol for watchfulness and alertness.
 The arms were designed by Arthur Gustavsson.

 The coat of arms was originally adopted by the municipality of Mosjøen on 25 March 1960.
-In 1962, Mosjøen was merged with Vefsn, Drevja, and Elsfjord to form a new, larger Vefsn municipality.
+In 1962, Mosjøen was merged with Vefsn Municipality, Drevja Municipality, and Elsfjord Municipality to form a new, larger Vefsn Municipality.
 After the merger, the old arms of Mosjøen were chosen for the new municipality.
 Since the arms officially became obsolete after the merger, they were re-granted in 1974.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Vefsn.
+The Church of Norway has three parishes (sokn) within Vefsn Municipality.
 It is part of the Indre Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.